yottaawesome/intro-to-dx11-revisited/README.md

 * Converted the code to inline C++ modules, improving the code locality and removing the need for headers and their baggage.
 * Added a lightweight `ComPtr` wrapper for COM types.
 I did not use Microsoft's `WRL::ComPtr` class as I'm not a fan of its constructor semantics.
 My version also includes a `Uuid()` member, removing the need for the ugly `IID_PPV_ARGS` macro.
 * `InitMainWindow()` and `InitDirect3D()` now throw exceptions on errors, which also simplifies the code be removing the `bool` checks.
-* ShaderFX compilation has been replaced with `D3DReadFileToBlob()`, `CreateVertexShader()`, and `CreatePixelShader()`.
-* I'm working on converting the `.fx` shader files over to standard HLSL.
-I'm still investigating the feasibility of this and whether it's worthwhile, as DX11 is limited to Shader Model 5.0, which is unrecognised by the newer `DXCompiler`, which in turn means we're stuck on the older `D3DCompiler` when working with DX11.
+* The deprecated FX11 framework has been removed.
+All FX files are being migrated to standard HLSL files with Shader Model 5.0.
+To facilitate this, they've also been split up into individual files, so that they mesh better with Visual Studio's compilation properties.
 * Replaced the `Colors` namespace with `DirectX::Colors`.
 * Use of the `ZeroMemory` macro was replaced with simpler empty initialisers.
 * Functions have been updated to use trailing return type syntax.